inteli5/tictactoe/README.md

 # Tic Tac Toe with FastAPI and Reinforcement learning

-A project of the Tic Tac Toe game with FastAPI and Reinforcement learning.
+A project of the Tic Tac Toe game with FastAPI web app and Reinforcement learning .
 The code features learning by updating symmetrical state-action q-value.

 ## Installation